Is the ability to precisely identify a note without a reference sound a natural gift or can you learn absolute pitch?

 A study by the University of California in San Diego suggests that absolute pitch is, at least in part, a natural talent.
 The talent is prevalent in Asia, where tonal languages such as Chinese, Japanese and Vietnamese are spoken.
 In order to understand whether absolute pitch was actually linked to DNA, 27 English-speaking people, seven of whom were classified as having absolute pitch, were subjected to a verbal memory, or absolute pitch test.

 The test consisted of remembering, in the correct order, a numerical sequence heard through headphones.
 The results showed that musicians with absolute pitch were able to remember the sequence of numbers they’d heard much better.
 This would demonstrate that absolute pitch is associated with auditory memory, i.e. a highly developed ability to remember sounds, and this is, at least, partly dependent on DNA.
+People who have studied music will retain their selective hearing ability better and for a longer period of time

 The opposing school of thought considers absolute pitch to be the result of years of ear training, i.e. training to recognise and precisely name an isolated sound in the absence of a musical context.
 Moreover, for the purposes of musical education and a musician’s performance, the same thinking favours relative pitch over absolute pitch.
 Music is a succession of notes which, when combined, create melodies and harmonies.
 The art of combining notes and understanding the relationships between them is believed to be based on relative pitch, i.e. the brain's ability to measure tonal distances between notes and to reason in terms of intervals.
 Opinion seems likely to remain divided for some time to come.